Therapeutic Beekeeping For Sobriety and Mental Health

 Up to 22 men stay at the farm for 8–12 months free of charge.
 Those who’ve found their way there have usually tried many traditional rehab programs and are desperate for something different to help gain sobriety.
 The therapeutic beekeeping program could give someone just what they need to heal.

 “Learning new skills, being present in nature, and doing meaningful work are core reset and recovery tools for all of us,” says Fackler, a second-generation beekeeper, and financial analyst.

 Today’s installation of four yellow wood bee boxes along with living bees and their queens has been months in the making.
 The COVID-19 pandemic slowed things down.

 The goal of the beekeeping program is to offer a meaningful activity that can help build soft job skills and regain self-worth.
 Many of the farm’s residents have strained employment and family histories because of their substance abuse.
 Some have struggled with untreated mental illness.
 They have lost faith in themselves and need a safe place with peer support to try again.

-“Taking care of something helps men in recovery.
-It takes away from just thinking about themselves.
+“Taking care of something helps the guys,” says Ross Sears, Blanchet Farm’s long-time manager who is also in recovery.
+“It takes away from just thinking about themselves.
 It teaches empathy and sympathy.
-Caring for any animal does.
-Even bees,” says Ross Sears, Blanchet Farm’s manager, who’s also in recovery.
+Caring for any animal does.”

 “The location of this apiary is unique in that it’s only 100 feet from the ocean and very close to a large botanical garden,” she says.
 “The honey produced is amazing!
 It has a slight saltiness that makes it very special.”